KDE/documentation-develop-kde-org/source/style/typography.rst

 When the visual design calls for an area of exceptional focus, a larger typeface size may be used.
-In this case use a Light typeface weight to keep the stroke width similar to other styles throughout the interface .
+In this case use a Light typeface weight to keep the stroke width similar to other styles throughout the interface.
 All other typeface characteristics for the typographic category should be maintained.
 For such exceptions to be effective, they must be very rare.